benneic/startvr-nodered-mongo/readme.md

-Node Red + MongoDB Docker
+Node-Red + MongoDB in Docker

-Basic Usage:

-- Install docker & docker-compose (on windows use docker toolbox)
+Quick Start:

+- Install Docker using install for your OS
 - Clone this repo
 - Run `docker-compose up` in the repo root
+- Access node-red admin dashboard at http://127.0.0.1:1880/admin

 Default Configuration: